Stanford University Ethics and Compliance Helpline FAQs

 The Office of Ethics and Compliance will notify you when the matter has concluded, but we will not be able to tell you the outcome of the inquiry or investigation.

 What is the difference between an Inquiry and an Investigation?

-An Inquiry is a review of available information to determine if a formal investigation is warranted.
+An Inquiry is a review of available information to determine if a formal investigation is necessary or warranted.